JamesBrockUoB/ForestChat/README.md

     python preprocess_data.py --dataset LEVIR_MCI-dataset --captions_json LevirCCcaptions.json
     ```

-    If you wish to create a subset of LEVIR-MCI that explicitly contains changes to trees called `LEVIR-MCI-Trees`, then add: --keep_only_trees True
+    If you wish to create a subset of LEVIR-MCI that explicitly contains changes to trees called `LEVIR-MCI-Trees`, then add the parameter flag: --keep_only_trees
     After that, you can find some generated files in `./data/LEVIR_MCI/`.
   </details>